The Derived Auslander--Iyama Correspondence II: Bimodule Calabi--Yau Structures: Bimodule Hochschild cohomology

 that induce the required action maps

-Since the (derived) tensor product over $A$ is not symmetric in general, the left and right actions of $\HH{A}$ on $\BimHH{M}[M]$ might be quite different; more precisely $\BimHH{M}[M]$ need not be a symmetric $\HH{A}$-bimodule, see \Cref{prop:RelBimHC-all}.
-It is also worth mentioning that $L_\infty$-algebra (=strong homotoypy Lie algebra) structures on mapping cones have been considered previously in the literature, see~\cite{FM07} and the references therein. \end{remark}
+Since the derived tensor product over $A$ is not symmetric in general, the left and right actions of $\HH{A}$ on $\BimHH{M}[M]$ might be quite different; more precisely $\BimHH{M}[M]$ need not be a symmetric $\HH{A}$-bimodule (compare \Cref{prop:RelBimHC-all}).
+It is also worth mentioning that $L_\infty$-algebra (=strong homotopy Lie algebra) structures on mapping cones have been considered previously in the literature, see~\cite{FM07} and the references therein. \end{remark}

 \begin{remark} Let $M$ and $N$ be graded $A$-bimodules.
-The bimodule cochain complex admits an apparent generalisation
+The bimodule cochain complex admits an evident generalisation